tailrecursion/hlisp-starter/README.md

   handling the demands of user interface programming.
 Templating tools, event handling, etc. can all be implemented in Lisp.

+* **Evaluating HTML as Lisp unifies the evaluation environment.**

+  Since the markup is code that is evaluated in some environment, lexical scope, namespaced references, and all the other Lisp mechanisms for managing references is available in both the library code and the markup itself.
+The markup elements become first-class entities.

 ## Demo

 Here is the example `index.html` file: